Naville/BCY/README.md

 ## 2.5.2
 Fix a legacy issue results in empty identifiers being saved.
-Re-run the mitigation script for 2.4.0
+Re-run the migration script for 2.4.0

 ## 2.7.0
 Implement database version checks and distribute UID's into smaller sub-folders to decrease the filesystem load.
-Mitigation Script:
+migration Script:

 ```python
 import sqlite3,os,shutil,errno